-03 Jun Craft Shop Interview: Jessica Kaufman, Fiber and Surface Design Artist
+03 Jun A Life in Craft: Interview with Jessica Kaufman, Fiber and Surface Design Artist

 Jessica Kaufman is the founder and owner of WAXON Studio in West Asheville, NC.
 Jess has taught workshops and classes to intergenerational audiences for more than 20 years.
 With an MA in crafts education, she is an experienced teacher with an inclusive, inventive, and entertaining approach.
-She recently joined Tammy Elwell to talk about her relationship with the Folk School, her dyeing process, and realizing her dream of creating batik and tie-dye kitchen textiles.
+She joined Tammy Elwell in the Craft Shop to talk about her relationship with the Folk School, her dyeing process, and realizing her dream of creating batik and tie-dye kitchen textiles.
 Enjoy our interview!

 Q & A Section: Folk School Connections